julyndav/julyndav/README.md

 ## About Me:

-Over the past year, I have been working on my skills as a Data Analyst through a diverse array of projects covering a board range of industries.
-My expertise spans Data Analytics, data visualization, Python, Tableau, SQL, and machine learning.
+Over the past year, I have been enhancing my skills as a Data Analyst through a diverse array of projects across various industries.
+My expertise spans data analytics, data visualization, Python, Tableau, SQL, and machine learning.
 Additionally, I bring strong problem-solving abilities, proficiency in IT troubleshooting, and extensive experience in data cleaning and preparation.

-In my current role, I demonstrate meticulous attention to detail while training staff on new software, manage time and projects efficiently, and maintain communication with government, state, and local agencies.
-Every challenge presents an opportunity for growth, fueling my passion for continuous learning and adaptation in the dynamic field of Data Analysis.
+In my current role, I demonstrate meticulous attention to detail, train staff on new software, manage time and projects efficiently, and maintain communication with government, state, and local agencies.
+Every challenge presents an opportunity for growth, fueling my passion for continuous learning and adaptation in the dynamic field of data analysis.
 <br>
 <br>